-Multiple tables are specified by the option MULTIPLE= n, which can take three values:
+Multiple tables are specified by the option MULTIPLE = n, which can take four values:

-- 1 Not a multiple table (the default).
-This can be used in an alter table statement. - 2 The table is made from files located in the same directory.
-The FILE_NAME option is a pattern such as 'Cash.log' that all the table file path/names verify. - 3 The FILE_NAME gives the name of a file that contains de path/names of all the table files.
-This file can be made using a DIR table.
+- 0 Not a multiple table (the default).
+This can be used in an alter table statement. - 1 The table is made from files located in the same directory.
+The FILE\NAME option is a pattern such as 'cash\.log' that all the table file path/names verify. - 2 The FILE\NAME gives the name of a file that contains de path/names of all the table files.
+This file can be made using a DIR table. - 3 Like multiple=1 but also including eligible files from the directory sub-folders.